 ISA-95.00.02 does not model the object relationships in ISA-95.00.01, so this is a matter of implementation.
 The most common approach to this problem seems to be to list a process segment for the process of consuming (A,B,C) and generating (X,Y).

 The process segment - material segment specifications would contain the appropriate ratios (assuming they are constant), such as [50 % A, 30 % B, 20 % C] to produce [75 % X, 25 % Y].
-There would be product segments for X and Y, but they would not maintain the inflow (consumed) information in the product segments.
+There would be operations segments for X and Y, but they would not maintain the inflow (consumed) information in the operations segments.

 Since the exact relationship between the amounts of material can also be equipment specific, the most common approach would be to create multiple process segments that show the consumed and produced materials in the ratios appropriate for each set of unique equipment.